Global Perspectives

 • Time to buy select issuers impacted by higher energy prices

 With growth concerns elevated, municipal bonds have been caught up in broader market volatility, pushing absolute yields higher.
 Those sectors exposed to higher energy costs have moved into focus, including airports, toll roads, seaports and utilities.
 When selling becomes indiscriminate, fundamentals are often ignored.
-This is an ideal backdrop for active investors with strong credit research teams who can hunt out issuers offering robust liquidity and operating flexibility even in a world of higher energy prices.
+We believe this is an ideal backdrop for active investors with strong credit research teams who can hunt out issuers offering robust liquidity and operating flexibility even in a world of higher energy prices.

 Jeff Burger